hermangroup/docs/wallets/dashcore/interface.rst

 The Options Dialog
 =======================

-This documentation describes the functionality of the Dash Core Options dialog, available under the **Settings > Options** menu in Dash Core.
+This documentation describes the functionality of the Historia Core Options dialog, available under the **Settings > Options** menu in Historia Core.

 Main tab
 -----------------------

-The Main tab of the Options dialog contains settings related to startup and performance of the Dash Core app.
+The Main tab of the Options dialog contains settings related to startup and performance of the Historia Core app.

 .. figure:: img/main.png
    :scale: 50 %

-   The Main tab of the Dash Core Options dialog
+   The Main tab of the Historia Core Options dialog

-Start Dash Core on system login
+Start Historia Core on system login
-  This option causes Dash Core to start automatically when the current user logs in.
-On most computers there is only one main user account which is logged in automatically when the computer turns on, so this option is effectively the same as starting Dash Core together with the operating system.
+  This option causes Historia Core to start automatically when the current user logs in.
+On most computers there is only one main user account which is logged in automatically when the computer turns on, so this option is effectively the same as starting Historia Core together with the operating system.
 Size of database cache
   This option specifies the size of the database cache in memory.
 A higher